I love all animals, especially small animals such as rabbits and rodents.

 Rabbits Should Not Live With Children Under 12

 Rabbits often do not like children and can be very fearful of them.
 If a child does not handle the rabbit properly, the rabbit may jump about so the child can't hold them or lets go.
-If the rabbit falls to the floor they may break their backbone or neck.
+If the rabbit falls to the floor, it may break its backbone or neck.
 Their bones are very delicate and break easily.

 Rabbits Can Die of Fright!

 It is possible for a rabbit to die of fright.
 Loud sounds, such as cats, dogs, loud music, or screaming can lead to a heart attack and put a rabbit into shock, causing sudden death.
-It can day several days for the rabbit to die this way, and it does not happen often, but it is quite possible.
+It can take several days for the rabbit to die this way, and it does not happen often, but it is quite possible.

 Other Animals or Pets Can Kill a Rabbit

 Do not even consider a rabbit if you have aggressive dogs, large dogs, young untrained puppies, ferrets, or cats.
-Ferrets are hunters and cat are wild animals will will hunt, frighten, or severely injure a pet bunny.
+Ferrets are hunters, and cats are wild animals that can hunt, frighten, or severely injure a pet bunny.
 Large dogs can easily induce shock and heart attacks.
-Puppies don't mean to be naughty, but of course they can hurt or frighten your rabbit to death.
+Puppies don't mean to be naughty, but of course, they can hurt or frighten your rabbit to death.